rajeshrawat181/upload-download-csv/README.md

 Change connection string in application.properties location - src/main/resources

 ## Lombok
-Install Lombok in your IDE for setter and getter and logs
+Install Lombok in your IDE for reduce boilerplate code like setter and getter and logs or define settor and gettor and logger reference

 ## CSV Error File(error_fileName)
 Change directory path in application.properties